Key AI trends in banking for 2026: expert insights from a panel

 1. Legacy code is no longer an excuse

-Dave Murphy highlighted this massive unlock.
-Generative AI has changed the economics of modernization.
+Dave Murphy highlighted a massive unlock.
+Generative AI has changed the economics of modernization completely.

-- Code translation: Convert undocumented mainframes into readable specifications
+- Code translation: Convert ancient mainframe code into readable specifications

-- Dependency mapping: Understand system connections without guessing
+- Dependency mapping: Identify system connections and relationships

 The shackles of technical debt are heavy.
 But for the first time in history, we have the key to unlock them and wave goodbye to the legacy constraints.